 Finally, you need to provide a sufficient amount of light.
 This will help your Shubunkin Goldfish maintain its natural sleeping pattern.
 There are many tanks on the market that have built-in LED lights with different settings for day and night that could be a good investment.

 The Shubunkin is a messy fish and has a high waste load, which means that you need a good filtration system in your pond or tank.
 Your best bet is a filter with biological media.
 Without a filter, nitrate and ammonia levels in the water might reach unhealthy levels.
-However, also remember to change the water frequently and clean the tank.
+However, also remember make that water change frequent and clean the tank or pond.

 When picking a filter, look for one that can clean all the water in your tank or pond.
 If it lacks in this aspect, you’ll end up with unfiltered water.
 I recommend a high quality power filter or opt for a canister filter.